dpresbit/zippy/README.md

 Also, make sure your virtual memory is set per Elastisearch best practices:
 `sysctl -w vm.max_map_count=262144`
-to make this persistent, do the following command then it will persist across reboots:
+Note: To make this setting persistent, do the following command then it will persist across reboots:
 `sudo echo vm.max_map_count=262144 >> /etc/sysctl.conf`

+### Starting and Operating Zippy

 CD to the zippy master directory and chmod 666 esdata directory, then issue the following command: